A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Bresson shows you a world too fallen to care about and then forces you to care about it anyway.
 This film is proof that the craft of acting belongs to the stage, and that "screen acting" is little more than a myth.
 That donkey gives the most psychologically nuanced performance in screen history just by letting himself be used as a prop.

 The best silent movie, or at least by far my favorite silent movie (with thanks, of course, to Criterion's wonderful score).
 Naruse is the great poet of raw sadness, undiluted by Bresson's or Antonioni's, faith in the redemptive power of art, or Ozu's faith in the redemptive power of love, or Fassbinder's faith in the redemptive power of transgression.
 For Naruse, what redeems your sadness is just *more* sadness.
 Silence here becomes, as it was for Tati or for Chaplin in the 1930s, not a technical limitation but a potent stylistic gesture: the silence is actually an argument that talking won't do any good.
+I love all Naruse, and tend to like his films starring Hiudeko Takamine even more than his others, but for capturing my attention (when, normally, silent films are something I struggle with) this takes top spot among them.

 If this had been made in 2005 it would have to be reclassified as a documentary.